Skinny Puppy

-Skinny Puppy is a Canadian industrial dance group formed in Vancouver in 1982.
-The group is among the founders of the industrial rock and electro-industrial genres.
+Skinny Puppy was a Canadian electro-industrial band formed in Vancouver in 1982.
+The group was among the founders of the industrial rock and electro-industrial genres.
 Initially envisioned as an experimental side-project by cEvin Key (Kevin Crompton) while he was in the new wave band Images in Vogue, Skinny Puppy evolved into a full-time project with the addition of vocalist Nivek Ogre (Kevin Ogilvie).
-Over the course of 13 studio albums and many live tours, Key and Ogre have been the only constant members.
-Other members have included Dwayne Goettel (1986–1995, also died in 1995), Dave "Rave" Ogilvie (long-time associate and producer from 1984–1996, and an official member from 1987–1988; not a relative of Kevin Ogilvie), Bill Leeb (1984–1986, under the pseudonym Wilhelm Schroeder), Mark Walk (2003–present), and a number of guests, including Al Jourgensen (1989), Danny Carey (2004), and many others.
+Over the course of 13 studio albums and many live tours, Key and Ogre were the only constant members.
+Other members have included Dwayne Goettel (1986–1995, also died in 1995), Dave "Rave" Ogilvie (long-time associate and producer from 1984 to 1996, and an official member from 1987 to 1988; not a relative of Kevin Ogilvie), Bill Leeb (1984–1986, under the pseudonym Wilhelm Schroeder), Mark Walk (2003–2023), and a number of guests, including Al Jourgensen (1989), Danny Carey (2004), and many others.